ItinerantUniverse/blog/_posts/2025-03-16-setting-the-temperature.md

 ![image](https://github.com/user-attachments/assets/d27a6b38-c2f4-4155-b8cc-8209453f9773)

-Now this is where my brain lets me down because the mathematicians have this secret code which they think is not really secret because they write it over and over again in thousands of books and papers, but then they randomly throw these symbols into equations and they're a nightmare to look up online.
-I know what bloody Pi is, but that round thing with a tail is the Stefan Boltzmann constant and I keep repeatedly forgetting that's what it is.
-So I'm writing it down here to my future self:

-[Stefan Boltzmann Constant here]

 So, all we need to know to get the luminosity of the star is its radius and its temperature.
+Everything else is just Pi and the Stefan Boltzmann constant, which we already learned about earlier.

+#### Albedo

+Albedo as I know it is just the raw colour of something without any shading or lighting altering it.
+We use it a lot in 3D, especially in regards to texture maps.
+However, the albedo in this case is a bit different, and somewhat simplified.

+We can view albedo as being the amount of energy reflected back into space, expressed as a ratio between 0 and 1.
+When some of a star's light hits a planet, a certain amount of that light will bounce back into space and won't get converted into heat - so when we consider how much a planet is heated up by a star, in very simple terms we're multiplying the sun's energy that reaches the planet by one minus the albedo, which gives us the remaining amount of energy that is absorbed into the surface.

+Now of course a planet is made up of many different materials, and they all have their own albedo.

+Wikipedia has a good list of typical albedos:

+Down the line I think all my materials in my web interface are going to need an albedo level.
+I could then run some sort of calculation based on the composition of the planet to work out it's resultant albedo.

+I feel like filling out a database with albedos (or working out a way to calculate what the albedo for each material might be, which is almost certainly going to be a massive data entry task however I do it) is something to be done down-the-line so for now I think it's reasonable to use some known albedos to help me out.
+I know, this is a bit of a shortcut but it's certainly something that can be revisited later without massively altering my code.

+The Earth has an albedo of 0.612 so you know what, I've only got the weekend to do this, so that's what I'm going to use for planets.

+#### Putting it togther

 Handily this all starts to make some sense to me.
-As mentinoed earlier, we're saying the luminosity of the star is in Watts, which I know as a unit of power.
-So, going back to that previous equation, we can see what we're really doing is figuring out how much power hits the planet at any given moment, converting that into heat and coming up with a value for how hot the surface is going to be.
+As mentioned earlier, we're saying the luminosity of the star is in Watts, which I know as a unit of power.
+So, going back to that previous equation, we can see what we're really doing is figuring out how much power hits the planet at any given moment, bouncing a bunch back thanks to albedo and converting the rest into heat.

 This all led me onto the next article: